 }

-Conclusion We’ve seen how enums in the TypeScript language can be used to allow to constrain the values a variable takes on.
+We’ve seen how enums in the TypeScript language can be used to allow to constrain the values a variable takes on.
 I shown how to make constant and computed enum members.
 Enums can make your program more readable by eliminating magic numbers.